An all-Java mobile app documents Safe Water Kenya’s efforts to provide clean water to rural families in remote East Africa.

 To get started, SWK shipped 2,250 Hydraid filters to Kenya, expecting them to last 18 months.
 But thanks to an energetic ground operation led by SWK local country manager Vivian Akinyi, who works through rural village health clinics to find needy families, SWK passed that mark in nine months and has not looked back since.
 “Today we install 15 filters on a typical day,” says Arnold.

-Initially, major funding for the water filters and installations came from carbon credits certified by the nonprofit Gold Standard Foundation, also based in Geneva.
+Initially, major funding for the water filters and installations came from carbon credits certified by the nonprofit Gold Standard Foundation.
 “Our current credits are granted on the basis that we use a device or technology that reduces carbon emissions,” explains Arnold.
 “In our case, we are replacing burning wood or charcoal to boil water to make it safe to drink.
 Everytime we put a filter in a home where they were boiling water, we’re reducing emissions by that much.”

 "When the company decided to expand globally, we realized that Microsoft was not a leader in the mobile world."

 Originally, the SWK surveys were completed manually, using pen, paper, camera, and a GPS device in the field, and the data was then re-entered into a computer system back in SWK’s distribution office for transmission back to SWK headquarters in the US.
 But that process was time-consuming and potentially error prone.
 Today, the SWK Survey App collects and stores data on an Android tablet running in offline mode, automating the process and reducing errors. mFrontiers developed the Survey App, written entirely in Java and deployed on an all-Oracle product stack, based on its mFinity Enterprise Mobility Management Platform.